 Historically, brands have grouped influencers based on follower count, but a blogger’s popularity is less important than the strength of their connection to your brand.

-You can think of your influencer network as comprising four groups: Potential Fans, Evaluators, Advocates, and VIPs.
-Ambassadors in each group are at a different stage in their relationship to your brand.
+You can think of your influencer network as comprising four groups: Potential Fans, New Fans, Retained Fans, and Lost Fans.
+Influencers in each group are at a different stage in their relationship to your brand.

 To Grow Your Community, Strengthen Existing Relationships